Trade/other name(s): Rituxan

 Note that many cold, flu, fever, and headache remedies contain aspirin or ibuprofen.
 Ask your pharmacist if you aren’t sure what is in the medicines you take.

-Studies of drug interactions have not been completed.
 Check with your doctor, nurse, or pharmacist about your other medicines, herbs, and supplements, and whether alcohol can cause problems with this medicine.